tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 ### Further analysis with BridgePRS
 #### African analysis
 Run BridgePRS again to estimate PRS in Africans using `afr.config`.
+Note, you should also change the command line `fst` argument to match the Fst between Africans and Europeans, use 0.15.

 ### Qustions?
-* In addition to pointing to differnt input files what other difference is there between the EAS and AFR config files?
 * How do the results for EAS and AFR compare?

 #### Analyses with other GWAS summary statistics